Dog-Friendly Lake District Walks

 - Pets are to be cleaned and, if wet, towelled dry before entering lodges.

-- Pets must not be allowed to disturb others Guests (for example, by excessive barking)or wild-life (by chasing ducks or swans) and are to be under control at all times.
+- Pets must not be allowed to disturb other Guests (for example, by excessive barking) or wildlife (by chasing ducks or swans) and are to be under control at all times.
 We understand that many of our guests are able to keep pets under control without a lead and that is fine.
-We ask that your dog is kept on lead around the lodges and near the main house, just because our chickens roam in the garden.
+We ask that your dog is kept on a lead around the lodges and near the Lough House.

-There is a fixed charge of £40 per one dog and £60 for two dogs per short break.
+There is a fixed charge of £40 per dog with a maximum of two well-behaved dogs per lodge.

 Many of our guests who bring dogs, ask for recommendations for dog-friendly walks that allow them to get the full ‘lake district and Cumbria’ landscape experience.
 Many of the popular Northern Fells and Lake District Walks are accessible within an hour’s drive.
 Below we’ve listed some of our favourites.